-Targets Strategies Timescale Responsibilities Success Criteria To liaise with EYFS and Y6 providers to review potential intake for September To identify children who may need additional to or different from provision for September 2019 intake and onwards April 2019-22 Ongoing when pupils leave and start HT EYFS leader EYFS teachers Y6 teachers SENDCo Procedures/equipment / ideas set in place for Sept 2019 -22 To review statutory Policies to ensure that they reflect inclusive practice and procedure To comply with the Equality Act 2010 Ongoing HT SENDCo All subject leaders All policies clearly reflect inclusive practice and procedure To establish close liaison with parents To ensure collaboration and sharing between school and families Ongoing HT SENDCo All teachers Clear collaborative working approach Positive feedback from parents To establish close liaison with outside agencies for pupils with on-going health needs.
+Targets Strategies Timescale Responsibilities Success Criteria To liaise with EYFS and Y6 providers to review potential intake for September To identify children who may need additional to or different from provision for September 2019 intake and onwards April 2022-25 Ongoing when pupils leave and start HT EYFS leader EYFS teachers Y6 teachers SENDCo Procedures/equipment / ideas set in place for Sept 2022 -25 To review statutory Policies to ensure that they reflect inclusive practice and procedure To comply with the Equality Act 2010 Ongoing HT SENDCo All subject leaders All policies clearly reflect inclusive practice and procedure To establish close liaison with parents To ensure collaboration and sharing between school and families Ongoing HT SENDCo All teachers Clear collaborative working approach Positive feedback from parents To establish close liaison with outside agencies for pupils with on-going health needs.
 E.g. children with severe asthma, diabetes, epilepsy or mobility issues.
 To ensure collaboration between all key personnel Health Care Plans with advice from health care professionals.
 Ongoing HT SENDCo TAs Outside agencies Clear collaborative working approach

 Targets Strategies Timescale Responsibilities Success Criteria To ensure full access to the curriculum for all children.
-Outside Play visits; Advice and support of specialist advisory teachers; CPD for staff; quality first teaching and: A differentiated curriculum with alternatives offered; Clear assessment and tracking procedures to assist in developing learning opportunities for children and also assessing progress in different subjects; A range of support staff including trained teaching assistants; Multimedia activities to support most curriculum areas Use of interactive ICT equipment Specialist equipment resourced from appropriate support agencies Ongoing Teachers SENDCo EP SLT Advice taken from external professionals and strategies evident in classroom practice to meet children's needs.
-SEND children supported and accessing curriculum, to make ongoing progress through Target tracker and PP meetings To finely review attainment and progress of all SEN children SENDCo / class teacher meetings Pupil Progress meetings half termly Scrutiny of assessment system Regular liaison with parents Half termly/ Termly Class teachers SENDCo SLT SEND Governor Progress made towards IEP targets Provision mapping shows clear steps and progress made
+Outside Play visits; Advice and support of specialist advisory teachers; CPD for staff; quality first teaching and: • A differentiated curriculum with alternatives offered; • Clear assessment and tracking procedures to assist in developing learning opportunities for children and also assessing progress in different subjects; • A range of support staff including trained teaching assistants; • Multimedia activities to support most curriculum areas • Use of interactive ICT equipment • Specialist equipment resourced from appropriate support agencies Ongoing Teachers SENDCo EP SLT Advice taken from external professionals and strategies evident in classroom practice to meet children's needs.
+SEND children supported and accessing curriculum, to make ongoing progress through Target tracker and PP meetings To finely review SENDCo / class teacher meetings Half termly/ Termly Class teachers Progress made attainment and Pupil Progress meetings half SENDCo towards IEP targets progress of all SEN termly SLT Provision mapping children Scrutiny of assessment system Regular liaison with parents SEND Governor shows clear steps and progress made together with impact of

-Termly tracking of SEND pupils by SENDCo together with impact of interventions for progress, attainment & cost effectiveness To monitor attainment and progress of 'more able' pupils.
+Termly tracking of SEND pupils by SENDCo interventions for progress, attainment & cost effectiveness To monitor attainment and progress of 'more able' pupils.
 'More able' policy and 'more able', list to be updated 'more able', booster groups/activities Monitor 'more able list Ongoing Annually SENDCo 'More able' children making proportionate progress as evidenced though TT and PP meetings Achieving above average results.
 To promote the inclusion of disabled students and staff in classroom discussions/activities.
-Within the Curriculum, the school aims to provide full access to all aspects of the curriculum by providing (where appropriate) Wheelchair access Screen magnifier software for the visually impaired Features such as sticky keys and filter keys to aid disabled users in using the keyboard Giving alternatives to enable disabled pupils to participate successfully in lessons Creating positive images of disability within the school so that pupils grow into Ongoing Class teachers Whole school approach.
-SEND Governor Variety of learning styles and multi- sensory activities evident in planning and in the classrooms.
+Within the Curriculum, the school aims to provide full access to all aspects of the curriculum by providing (where appropriate) • Wheelchair access • Screen magnifier software for the visually impaired • Features such as sticky keys and filter keys to aid disabled users in using the keyboard • Giving alternatives to enable disabled pupils to participate successfully in lessons • Creating positive images of disability within the school so that pupils grow into adults who have some Ongoing Class teachers Whole school approach.
+SEND Governor Variety of learning styles and multi-sensory activities evident in planning and in the classrooms.
 Ensuring that the needs of all disabled pupils, parents and staff are represented within the school.